5 Ways to Experience Norman Island, British Virgin Islands

 Just over a mile offshore from Norman Island is the South Drop, where depths fall quickly from 100 feet to thousands.
 This underwater structure helps support abundant marine life from the upwelling of currents, bringing nutrients to the surface.

 If you like fishing, this is the most convenient location in the British Virgin Islands to target some deepwater fish.
 We’ve hooked up on several mahi trolling over the drop and the nearby shelf area.
 Wahoo are good targets in the fall as the water temperatures cool, and tuna can also be caught year round.
+Check out my BVI fishing tips for more advice on hooking fish on your next trip including tackle and lure recommendations.

 With prevailing trade winds out of the east, I would head clockwise around Norman Island so you are sailing downwind as you fish.
 It will be much more comfortable for the crew.